 - Insurance premiums: In some states, your credit history could influence the cost of things like car insurance.

 - Deposits: A stronger credit score might allow you to skip security deposits to set up service with utility companies and cellphone providers.

 That’s just a quick look at the importance of credit.
 If you’re not satisfied with your credit scores, there are steps you can take to improve them.

-- Review your credit report.
-Your credit scores get calculated from data in credit reports.
-You can get a sense of where you stand by requesting free copies of your credit reports from AnnualCreditReport.com.
-CreditWise from Capital One is another tool that could help.
-You can monitor your credit without hurting your score.
-And it’s free for everyone, not just Capital One customers.
+- Review your credit report: You can get a sense of where you stand by requesting free copies of your credit reports from AnnualCreditReport.com.
+You could also monitor your credit with CreditWise from Capital One without hurting your score.
+It’s free for everyone, not just Capital One customers.

-- Become an authorized user: Trust can be a major factor if someone makes you an authorized user because the original cardholder is responsible for the bill.
-The CFPB says being an authorized user could help your credit if the card’s activity is reported to credit bureaus and the card is used responsibly.
+- Become an authorized user: The CFPB says being an authorized user could help your credit if the card’s activity is reported to credit bureaus and the card is used responsibly.
 But things like missed payments could have negative effects on both you and the original cardholder.

 - Consider a secured credit card: With secured credit cards, you’re required to put down a security deposit before you start to spend.
 Some credit card companies report secured card activity to credit bureaus.
-If approved for a secured card, you could help your credit score by using the card responsibly.
-That means doing things like making on-time payments and paying at least the minimum payment each month.
-If you’re able to pay off your entire statement balance at the end of each month, the CFPB says you may be able to avoid paying interest charges.
+If approved for a secured credit card, you could help your credit score by using the card responsibly.

 - Keep some of your credit available: Your credit utilization—the percentage of your available credit that’s in use—can also affect your credit score.
 The CFPB recommends using 30% or less of your credit limits across all your accounts.